 All extended abstracts will be reviewed by the members of the Poster and Demo Committee and evaluated based on novelty, impact, technical soundness, relevance to the conference, and presentation.
 In case an extended abstract presents a software tool, the online availability of such a tool and its documentation will also be considered in the final decision by the reviewers.

 If selected, authors shall prepare a final camera-ready version of the extended abstract, taking into account the reviewers’ feedback.
-The extended abstract of the selected posters and demos will be included in the ACSOS2020 Poster and Demo Proceedings, which will be published by the IEEE Computer Society Press and made available as a part of IEEE Digital Library.
+The extended abstract of the selected posters and demos will be included in the ACSOS Companion Proceedings, which will be published by the IEEE Computer Society Press and made available as a part of IEEE Digital Library.
 At least one author of each accepted submission is required to register at the conference and present their work in the interactive poster and demo session.

-At the conference, authors will present their live demos on their laptops and are invited to bring any other piece of equipment they may need (e.g., smart devices, sensors, actuators, robots, etc.).
-Software simulations or video recordings are accepted as an alternative if a live demo is not possible.
-Additionally, authors of the accepted demonstration submissions must also bring a poster summarizing their system and demo, following the poster guidelines.
+At the conference, in case the event is held virtually, authors will present their demos by sharing their screen in a virtual session and/or using a camera to show any other piece of equipment they may need (e.g., smart devices, sensors, actuators, robots, etc.).
+Otherwise, in case the event is held physically, authors will present their live demos on their laptops and are invited to bring any other piece of equipment they may need.
+Software simulations or video recordings are accepted as an alternative if a real-time demo is not possible.
+Additionally, authors of the accepted demonstration submissions must also produce a digital poster summarizing their system and demo, following the poster guidelines.

-When preparing their posters authors are required to capture the viewer’s attention effectively by presenting in a clear and concise way the core concepts and the context of their work.
+When preparing their digital posters authors are required to capture the viewer’s attention effectively by presenting in a clear and concise way the core concepts and the context of their work.
 Therefore, visual representations are typically the main medium of communication in a successful poster session.
-Few attendees will stop to read a large poster with small font and dense text.
+Few attendees will get interested in posters that are not visually appealing to then make further enquiries to their authors.
 If screenshots are used, please ensure that they are readable.
 The recommended size for the poster is A0.
-Authors are required to print and bring their printed posters at the conference.